Online Statistical Inference for Contextual Bandits via Stochastic Gradient Descent: Introduction

-To facilitate computationally efficient online inference, we adopt the stochastic gradient descent (SGD) algorithms in conducting statistical inference in fully-online decision-making.
-SGD, dated back to \cite{robbins1951stochastic}, has been widely used in large-scale stochastic optimization thanks to its computational and storage efficiency.
-Let $\theta_0$ denote an initial estimation, the SGD iteratively updates the parameter as follows,
+To facilitate computationally efficient inference in fully online decision-making, we adopt the stochastic gradient descent (SGD) algorithms \citep{robbins1951stochastic}.
+Thanks to its computational and storage efficiency, SGD has been widely used in large-scale stochastic optimization. }Let $\theta_0$ denote an initial estimation.
+The SGD iteratively updates as follows,

 where $\eta_t$ is a positive non-increasing sequence referred to as the step-size sequence and $\nabla \ell$ is the gradient for smooth individual loss function $\ell$.
-For the SGD update above, under the \textit{i.i.d.} setting where $\zeta_t = (X_t, Y_t)$, the classical result by \cite{polyak1992acceleration} uses the average $\bar{\theta}_t^{\sgd} = t^{-1} \sum_{s=0}^{t-1} \theta_s$ as the final estimator to accelerate the estimation.
-They characterize the limiting distribution and statistical efficiency of the averaged SGD, i.e.,
+For the SGD update above, under the \textit{i.i.d.} setting, the classical result by \cite{polyak1992acceleration} uses the average $\bar{\theta}_t^{\sgd} = t^{-1} \sum_{s=0}^{t-1} \theta_s$ as the final estimator to accelerate the estimation.
+They characterize the limiting distribution and statistical efficiency of the averaged SGD (ASGD), i.e.,